How does the Hong Kong tower fire compare to other recent building blazes?

 Grenfell Tower fire, UK, 2017 - 72 deaths

-The fire that ripped through a 23-storey social housing block in one of London's richest areas in June 2017 was Britain's deadliest blaze in a residential building since World War Two
+The fire that ripped through a 23-storey social housing block in one of London’s richest areas in June 2017 was Britain’s deadliest blaze in a residential building since World War II.

 The tragedy claimed 72 lives and led to revelations that high-rise public housing buildings across Britain were wrapped in flammable cladding.